brunogeronimo/bruno.ge/en/posts/trezor.md

 date: 2022-04-02T11:30:00+02:00
 draft: false
 authors: [Bruno Geronimo]
+reviewers: [Giullia Cristiny]
 summary: "Did you get an e-mail saying you were victim of a data leak?
 It's a fake one, and I'm gonna explain why."
 ---
-I woke up with an unexpected e-mail today:
+For those who don't know, I invest in some criptocurrencies, and I decided to buy a hard wallet from [Trezor](https://trezor.io).
+Today, I woke up with an unexpected e-mail which apparently was sent by them:

 {{< cdn src="trezor/email.jpg" alt="E-mail falso" >}}

-Generally, I always delete these kinds of e-mails, specially when the content is very "alarming".

-For those who don't know, I invest in some criptocurrencies, and I decided to buy a hard wallet from [Trezor](https://trezor.io).
+I usually tend to always delete "alarming" e-mail messages, but some flags led be to believe on it when I read the message.

 I have a habit to create accounts using e-mail aliases.
-Instead of using hi@bruno.ge, I use hi+specificword@bruno.ge when creating an account.
-In most cases, it works.
+An e-mail alias is nothing more than a keyword we can use on e-mail addresses.
+Instead of using hi@bruno.ge in every site, I use hi+ebay@bruno.ge, for example.
+That is very useful for security, but I'll get into why in a different article.

-However, what led me to believe this e-mail was the fact I received it **with** the alias.
+However, what led me to believe this e-mail was the fact I received it **with** the alias, and in this case, a specific alias I only use in that service.

 When I opened the URL, I got redirected to the following page: